Expert Advice On Improving Your Home

 • Heat pump: Heat pumps move hot and cold air between your home and outside.
 These systems don't make their own heat or AC, so they work better in milder climates and may not be as effective during Anderson's hot summers.

 • Packaged heating and air: Packaged HVAC systems are a smart choice for smaller houses.
-They have a single heating and cooling unit, typically in an attic or basement.
-This unit is often compact, cost-effective, and easy to maintain.
+These systems have a single heating and cooling unit, normally located in an attic or basement.
+They're small, cost-effective, and easy to maintain.

-HVAC maintenance prices vary based on the specific services needed.
-HVAC systems can be complicated and potentially require a number of services.
-Fees for typical jobs are as follows:
+HVAC maintenance costs vary depending on the particular service needed.
+HVAC systems are complicated and may require different maintenance services.
+Costs for some common services are as follows:

 HVAC Unit TypeCost